Chain¶

 child_count ≥ 2) — two or more children fired, collapsing the alternation contract.

-The matview's CTE skips per-child fan_in=True entries (AB.5
+The matview's CTE skips per-child fan_in=True entries — their

-chains (one fan_in child + two or more 1:1 XOR siblings)
+mixed-cardinality chain (one fan_in child plus two or more 1:1 XOR

-contribute only the non-fan_in siblings to the multi-XOR matview.
+siblings) contributes only the non-fan_in siblings to the multi-XOR

 - 1:1 XOR alternation children — every parent firing picks